Article

 Goals can then be set using the SMART formula:

-• Specific – do certain departments need specific communication methods?
+• Specific – Do certain departments need specific communication methods?
 For example, does the Sales team need communication in Slack instead of email?

-• Measurable – how will the changes be analyzed?
+• Measurable – How will the changes be analyzed?
 On a quarterly basis, or a different metric?

-• Attainable – are the suggested changes practical?
+• Attainable – Are the suggested changes practical?

-• Relevant – are the goals appropriate to the target audience?
+• Relevant – Are the goals appropriate to the target audience?

-• Time – how long will it take to make the changes?
+• Time – How long will it take to make the changes?

 • Keeps everyone in a group informed